Police union says officer misfired and accidentally struck Charles Kinsey

 “Without changes in policy and improved training of officers, we will very likely see more needless shootings and deaths at the hands of police,” he said in a statement.

-A U.S. congresswoman whose district includes North Miami told reporters she was shocked by Kinsey’s shooting.
+A U.S. congresswoman whose district includes North Miami told reporters she was shocked by the video that shows the scene before the shooting.

 “This is like a nightmare to me,” Democratic Rep. Frederica Wilson said.